watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![Screenshot of the deployment JSON code, with the $.spec.template.spec.containers[0] section highlighted.](media/image84.png)

 6. The containers spec has a single entry for the API container at the moment.
-You will see that the name of the container is "api" - this is how you know you are looking at the correct container spec.
+You will see that the name of the container is `api` - this is how you know you are looking at the correct container spec.

-   - Add the following JSON snippet below the "name" property in the container spec:
+   - Add the following JSON snippet below the `name` property in the container spec:

    ```json
    "ports": [